-SPDF processes aim to reduce the number and severity of vulnerabilities and thereby reduce the exploitability of a device and the associated risk of patient harm.
-Because exploitation of known vulnerabilities or weak cybersecurity controls should be considered reasonably foreseeable failure modes for systems, these factors should be addressed in the device design.
-The benefit of following an SPDF is that a device is more likely to be secure by design, such that the device is designed from the outset to be secure within its system and/or network of use.
+SPDF processes aim to reduce the number and severity of vulnerabilities and thereby reduce the exploitability of a medical device system and the associated risk of patient harm.
+Because exploitation of known vulnerabilities or weak cybersecurity controls should be considered reasonably foreseeable failure modes for medical device systems, these factors should be addressed in the device design.
+One of the key benefits of using an SPDF is that a medical device system is more likely to be secure by design, such that the device is designed from the outset to be secure within its system and/or network of use throughout the device lifecycle.

 C. Transparency

-A lack of cybersecurity information, such as information necessary to integrate the device into the use environment, as well as information needed by users to maintain the device’s cybersecurity over the device lifecycle, has the potential to affect the safety and effectiveness of a device.
-In order to address these concerns, it is important for device users to have access to information pertaining to the device’s cybersecurity controls, potential risks, and other relevant information.
+A lack of cybersecurity information, such as information necessary to integrate the device into the use environment, as well as information needed by users to maintain the medical device system’s cybersecurity over the device lifecycle, has the potential to affect the safety and effectiveness of a device.
+In order to address these concerns, it is important for device users to have access to information pertaining to the device’s cybersecurity controls, potential risks to the medical device system, and other relevant information.
 For example:

-Insufficient information pertaining to whether a device has undisclosed cybersecurity vulnerabilities or risks may be relevant to determining whether a device’s safety or effectiveness could be degraded;
+A failure to disclose all of the communication interfaces or third-party software could fail to convey potential sources of risks;

-User manuals that do not include sufficient information to explain how to securely configure or update the device may limit the ability of end users to appropriately manage and protect the device; and/or
+Insufficient information pertaining to whether a device has known but not disclosed cybersecurity vulnerabilities or risks may be relevant to determining whether a device’s safety or effectiveness could be degraded; and/or

-A failure to disclose all of the communication interfaces or third-party software could fail to convey potential sources of risks.
+Labeling that does not include sufficient information to explain how to securely configure or update the device may limit the ability of end users to appropriately manage and protect the medical device system.

-This information and other relevant information is important in helping understand a device’s cybersecurity, the threats that it may be exposed to, and how those threats may be prevented or mitigated.
+This information and other relevant information are important in helping users understand a medical device system’s resilience to cybersecurity threats, the threats that it may be exposed to, and how those threats may be prevented or mitigated.
 Without it, cybersecurity risks could be undisclosed, inappropriately identified, or inappropriately responded to, among other potential impacts, which could lead to compromises in device safety and effectiveness.

-FDA believes that the cybersecurity information discussed in this guidance is important for the safe and effective use of interconnected devices and should be included in device labeling, as discussed below in Section VI.
+FDA believes that the cybersecurity information discussed in this guidance is important for the safe and effective use of devices and should be included in device labeling, as discussed below in Section VI.

 D. Submission Documentation

-Device cybersecurity design and documentation is expected to scale with the cybersecurity risk of that device.
+Device cybersecurity design and documentation are expected to scale with the cybersecurity risk of that device.
 Manufacturers should take into account the larger system in which the device may be used.
 For example, a cybersecurity risk assessment performed on a simple, non-connected thermometer may conclude that the risks are limited, and therefore such a device needs only a limited security architecture (i.e., addressing only device hardware and software) and few security controls based on the technical characteristics and design of the device.
-However, if a thermometer is used in a safety-critical control loop, or is connected to networks or other devices, then the cybersecurity risks for the device are considered to be greater and more substantial design controls and documentation should be submitted in the premarket submission in order to demonstrate reasonable assurance of safety and effectiveness.
+However, if a thermometer is used in a safety-critical control loop, or is connected to networks or other devices, then the cybersecurity risks for the device are considered to be greater and more substantial design controls should result.
+Submitters should consider including in premarket submissions to FDA documentation generation from those design controls used during the development of a device with cybersecurity risks as a way to demonstrate reasonable assurance of safety and effectiveness.
+This guidance identifies the cybersecurity information FDA recommends to help support a premarket submission for devices within the scope of this guidance.